-English teachers on the UAE Government Schools program are required to have a teaching license or CELTA and two years teaching experience.
-Benefits for teachers normally include a tax-free salary, round-trip flights, health insurance and housing.
+English teachers on the UAE Government Schools program are required to have a teaching license or CELTA and two years of teaching experience.
+Benefits for teachers typically include a tax-free salary, round-trip flights, health insurance and housing.

 Whether it’s kimchi, k-pop or cutting-edge cosmetics that piqued your interest, South Korea has all that and so much more to offer.

-Rural and urban positions are available throughout the country, and wherever you work South Korea’s compact size means that a mountain ski trip, the dizzying lights of a vast metropolis or serene rice fields are never more than a train ride away.
+Rural and urban positions are available throughout the country.
+Wherever you work, South Korea’s compact size means that a mountain ski trip, the dizzying lights of a vast metropolis or serene rice fields are never more than a train ride away.

 Nestled between China and Japan, South Korea is also the perfect jumping-off point for exploring other destinations in Asia.
 Benefits for EPIK English teachers include a settlement allowance, housing, subsidized health insurance and completion bonuses.

 An ancient culture steaming into the future without losing its rich artistic, culinary and national traditions.
 If you can picture yourself spending a year in China, then Teach Away’s Explore program might be for you.